Milliman-NYHealth/nyatl-health-ai-instructions/README.md

 ## Updates

-This document is maintained by the NY ATL Health team and will be updated as best practices evolve.
-For questions or contributions, contact the maintainers.
+This document is maintained by the NYATL Health AI Committee and will be updated as best practices evolve.
+For questions or contributions, contact the anyone on the Committee.